alexemanuelol/terminal-text-boxes/README.md

 - Fix dynamic creation of boxes.
 Each box should have name, size, fixed, etc...
 - Fix functionality for inputBox callback function
 - Add delay in refresh to avoid flipping out when resizing
+- Add "isChanged" as box variable to say if the box size is changed
+- Add a 'info box' above prompt? to display information
+- Re-think attr["textItems"], maybe have [textItem, color, attributes]?